 Warm muted colors and patterned fabrics are popular, as are papered or stenciled walls.
 There is a rich variety to this style, with an array of elements and features coming together to create warmth, fluidity and balance.

-#11 Coastal interior design
+#11 Coastal interior design style

 Coastal theme bedroom by Barclay Butera Interiors